rdmtc/node-red-contrib-sun-position/blind_control.md

 ##### maximize sunlight (Winter)

-In this mode if no other rule or override matches:
+In this mode if no rule or override matches:

 * If no other rule or override matches
   * If the sun is *not* in the window the blind will set to defined **min position**. (oversteer will be ignored)